Scoop a Poop for schools

 About the program

-Students involved in the project will:
+Students involved in the project:

 - Attend an in-school lesson from one of our team of biologists, about antibiotic resistance in wildlife